 This is a feat that cannot be overstated.
 The less familiar term, the extra-cellular matrix, is also a necessary component for regenerating tissues.
 The ECM can be thought of as the skeleton for a tissue.
 It provides an attachment point for cells and gives structures their three-dimensionality.
 It also facilitates cell-to-cell communication and stem cell differentiation as well as providing the necessary vascularity to nourish cells and remove waste.

 The experiment is confined within an environment that mimics that of the human body until the cells populate the entire structure.
-Each particular tissue has specific needs in terms of cells and growing environment, but this general model has proven extremely successful in regenerating even the most difficult of organs, such as the heart, liver, and kidneys.
+Each particular tissue has specific needs in terms of cells and growing environment, but this general model has proven successful in other work previously in the field of tissue engineering.

 We believe so.
 In other regenerative surgeries, the new tissue reintegrates itself into the body, which recognizes the tissue as its own and does not reject it via the immune system as it would for grafted skin or transplanted organs.